espositomario/CardioDiff-VAE/README.md

-# Variational Autoencoders to Integrate Gene expression and Histone marks Dynamics across Cardiac differentiation
+# Multiomics analysis of the gene expression and epigenetic dynamics across Cardiac differentiation with Variational Autoencoders

 This repository contains a computational pipeline designed for the analysis of RNA-seq and ChIP-seq data through various stages of cardiac differentiation in mice.
 The pipeline leverages multiple tools for data processing, normalization, dimensionality reduction, and clustering to explore gene regulatory dynamics throughout differentiation.